William Tong

 In 2018, Tong was elected attorney general of Connecticut.
 He took office on January 9, 2019, as the first Asian Pacific-American attorney general and constitutional officer elected statewide in Connecticut's history.

 Early life and education

 William Tong grew up in West Hartford, Connecticut.
-His father, Ady, left China for Hong Kong during the Chinese Civil War, and his mother, Nancy, immigrated to the U.S. from Taiwan in the 1960s.
+His father, Ady, left China for Hong Kong during the Chinese Civil War, and his mother, Nancy, was a Taiwanese American who immigrated to the U.S. from Taiwan in the 1960s.

-Tong graduated from Phillips Academy in Andover, Massachusetts.
+Tong graduated from the elite boarding school, Phillips Academy in Andover, Massachusetts.
 He received an undergraduate degree in classics with honors from Brown University in 1995.
 He earned a J.D. from the University of Chicago Law School in 2000.

 Legal career

 Before his election as attorney general, Tong practiced law for 18 years as a litigator in both state and federal courts, first at Simpson Thacher & Bartlett in New York City and then at Finn Dixon & Herling LLP in Stamford.

 Public service

 2018 state attorney general campaign

 In late 2017, Tong formed an exploratory committee to seek the Democratic nomination for Connecticut Attorney General in the 2018 election after incumbent George Jepsen announced he would not seek reelection.

 Tong won the first contested Democratic convention for attorney general on May 20, 2018, with 63.3% of the vote, defeating three other candidates.
 He went on to win the first contested Democratic primary for attorney general on August 14, beating two other candidates with 57.3% of the vote.

 Tong defeated Republican nominee Sue Hatfield in the general election by 78,394 votes, 6% of the total.
 According to the attorney general's office, he became the first elected Asian-American statewide official in Connecticut upon taking office.